dawapaljor/sft-report/src/pages/content/0-report.md

-<h2  id="endnote" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">ENDNOTES</h2>
+<h2  id="endnote" class="text-xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">ENDNOTES</h2>

 [^1]: A note on terminology: In this report, when we refer to the region, we use “East Turkestan,” and when we refer to the people, we use “Uyghurs.”
 [^2]: A note on terminology: In this report, people who came out in San Francisco to “welcome” Xi Jinping are referred to as “CCP supporters,” and people who came out to protest against Xi Jinping and the Chinese Communist Party are referred to as “protesters.”
 The People’s Republic of China is referred to as the PRC.
 The ruling power of the PRC is referred to as the Chinese Communist Party or CCP for short.
 United Front entities that are formally a part of the CCP structure within the PRC are referred to with initial capitals (United Front), while overseas groups that are associated with such entities but are not formally part of any CCP structures are referred to with lowercase initial letters (united front groups).